MonnierThomas/mnist_classification/README.md

 ### 5) Use your own images and get the JSON file
 Download your image of a handwritten number in the folder containing all the files and get the result !

+You can test this Docker app on the three images available in the repository.
+Don't forget to understand the code (there are few minors details to fix when passing from .jpg to .png).

 ### To know more ...
 Fore more information about the code, open the explanation_code.ipynb on Jupyter Notebook (Anaconda) or Visual Studio Code (Python extension) to understand better the writing of the code.